-Grantees may serve a large geographic area, and as a result, they may have partnered with subgrantees such as other Housing Agencies, a qualified nonprofit, or a tribal nation to better serve Participants in the region.
-If a subgrantee arrangement exists, grantees are expected to enter into formal agreements with subgrantees and impose, at a minimum, the same expectations that Minnesota Housing requires of grantees.
-In addition, grantees should help ensure that communication received from Minnesota Housing is relayed to subgrantees.
+Housing Agencies may serve a large geographic area, and as a result, they may have partnered with Subgrantees such as other Housing Agencies to better serve Participants in the region.
+If a Subgrantee arrangement exists, Housing Agencies are expected to enter into formal agreements with Subgrantees and impose, at a minimum, the same expectations that Minnesota Housing requires of Housing Agencies.
+In addition, Housing Agencies should help ensure that communication received from Minnesota Housing is relayed to Subgrantees.